KHUDUDIPEDIA/PAINREPORT/README.md

 This app does not include support
-This app makes no medical or therapeutic claims- this is a journaling automation tool This app is a hobby project, and intended for individual non-commercial applications **Most importantly**- this app is private as all data originates, resides, and remains on the device its launched on
+This app makes no medical or therapeutic claims- this is a journaling automation tool This app is a hobby project, and intended for individual non-commercial applications **Most importantly**- this app is private as all data originates, resides, and remains on the device its launched on.